DistAlgo/distalgo/README.md

    If you have installed DistAlgo for both system and user, the user installation takes precedence.

-## Optiona 4: Running DistAlgo without installation
+## Option 4: Running DistAlgo without installation

    Directory `<DAROOT>/bin` contains two scripts, `dac` and `dar`, that run the DistAlgo compiler and runtime, respectively.
 Running these scripts